Security of AI

 Benefits of privacy-preserving encryption

-Few companies host all of their own infrastructure anymore and even for those who do, stolen credentials and misconfigurations are still an issue.
+Few companies host all of their own infrastructure anymore and even for those who do, stolen credentials and misconfigurations are still an issue (the top two causes of breaches, in fact).
 Encrypting embeddings reduces this risk of data being breached in the face of application vulnerabilities and other security issues.
 Perhaps more importantly, companies can meet the demands of privacy laws and data protection laws and the still developing laws governing AI data to the extent those new laws require companies to secure the AI data they hold.
 It also opens up options for where data is held, with whom, and even how many people within a company can have access to the storage.

-Watch the webinar More embedding myths Learn more about Cloaked AI
+More embedding myths Protect AI data with Cloaked AI